-This represents a short-term loan by the Company from LBP amounting to \$\mathbb{P}\$50.0 million which became due in December 1997 but was extended up to March 1998.
+This represents a short-term loan by the Company from LBP amounting to $\clubsuit50.0$ million which became due in December 1997 but was extended up to March 1998.
 However, such loan obligation was not settled on maturity date.
 The Company negotiated with the lender bank for restructuring of the loan but it did not prosper.
 In July 1999, the lender bank filed a civil case against the Company, demanding immediate payment of the principal and the corresponding default charges.
 In November 1999, the Company's lawyers filed their reply and submitted to the Regional Trial Court of Makati (RTC-Makati) among others, the ongoing negotiations for the settlement of the obligations, and hence, countered that the lender bank be ordered to sit down with the Company for the amicable settlement of the case.
 In November 2000, the RTC-Makati considered the Company's submission that it is ready to go into negotiation for the settlement of the case.
 The outcome of this civil case is not yet known.
-Pending final decision of the case, the default charges were not recognized in the consolidated financial statements since management believes that such charges are subject to negotiation and the final outcome of the case cannot be presently determined.
-The Company continues its negotiations for a solution that is acceptable to the lender bank.
+Pending final decision of the case, the default charges were not recognized in the consolidated financial statements since management believes that such charges are subject to negotiations for a solution that is acceptable to the lender bank.

-The Company accrued the related interest expense amounting to \$\mathbb{P}12.0\$ million in 2016 and 2015 as part of "Accrued liabilities" account included in "Accounts payable and other liabilities" in the consolidated balance sheets, which is based on the interest rate of 24% for both years (see Note 11).
+The Company accrued the related interest expense amounting to P12.0 million in 2017, 2016 and 2015 as part of "Accrued expenses" account included in "Accounts payable and other liabilities" in the consolidated balance sheets, which is based on the interest rate of 24% for both years (see Note 11).